eventql/eventql/doc/api/config_file.md

 Configuration files aren't mandatory but they provide a convenient way to specifiy options that you use regurlay when running EventQL programs, so you don't have to enter them on the command line each time you run the program.

-You can override every option set in the configuration file by using the command line option `-C` followed by the corresponding `section.key=value` pair.

-    $ evql -C client.host=localhost

 ###File Format
-EventQL uses the INI file format.
+EventQL uses the INI file format, that is a simple text file grouped into sections that consists of key-value pairs.

     [evql]
     host = prod.example.com ; execute queries on this server

+You can override every option set in the configuration file by using the command line option `-C` followed by the corresponding `section.key=value` pair.

+    $ evql -C client.host=localhost

 ###File path

-By default EventQL tries to read the configuration from `/etc/{process}.conf` and `~/.evqlrc`.
-You can specify a custom file path to read your configuration from with the command line option `-c file_path`.
+If not set explicitely with the --config option, EventQL will search for the configuration file at the following locations:

+#### /etc/evqld.conf
+&nbsp;&nbsp;&nbsp;&nbsp; evqld configuration file

+#### /etc/evql.conf
+&nbsp;&nbsp;&nbsp;&nbsp; evql and evqlctl configuration file

+#### ~/.evql.conf
+&nbsp;&nbsp;&nbsp;&nbsp; evql and evqlctl configuration file, overwrites options from /etc/evql.conf

 ###Configuration options